simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 **Status**: work in progress with some hard coded parts - needs polishing

 ### Description
-This modul reads in and converts data taken with the MuPix-Telescope.
+This module reads in and converts data taken with the MuPix-Telescope.

 ### Parameters
 * `input_directory`: Defines the input file.
 No default